 If you unhooked the pool equipment, re-connect it.
 Lubricate all of the O-rings.
 Check your automatic chlorinator or automatic salt system and inspect the cell.
 Check your filters.
-If you shut the pool down properly the fall before they should be ready to go, but inspect them anyway.
-If you put anti-freeze in for winterizing make sure you get rid of it.
+If you shut the pool down properly in the fall they should be ready to go, but inspect them anyway.
 Remove freeze plugs if you put them in and remember to replace all drain plugs if you need to.
 Make sure your pump basket is in and doesn’t have cracks.
 Check your skimmer basket too and make sure that it is in good condition.

 4. Inspect the Pool Equipment

 Once you have everything on and running check for leaks.
 This is where you can tell if O-rings need to be replaced or if you need something else.
 Check your pressure gauge on the filter.
 Is it too high?
 Maybe you need a new cartridge filter or you need to clean it.
-If something seems to wrong call us and we’ll come check it out for you and find out what is wrong.
-435-703-0437
+If something seems to be wrong call Tropical Spas* and schedule a service call.
+Their company can check it out for you and find out what is wrong.
+(435) 688-8797

 5. Prime your pump and refer to your owner’s manual for start-up.